danielsteman/web-rs/articles/blog21.md

 ## Before AI

 Before AI, developers created interfaces with two types users in mind: humans (GUI) and deterministic code.
+GUIs are everywhere, from browsers, device settings and camera apps, and this is the type of interface that most computers users use.
+They need to be intuitive and visually appealing.
+This is where the domain of [UX and UI design](https://www.figma.com/resource-library/what-is-ux-design/) originates from.
+The second type, deterministic code, concerns applications that interact with other applications, for example a frontend that fetches data from a backend.